-From there, you have access to the compilers and other software development tools.
+From there, you are connected to Owens login node and have access to the compilers and other software development tools.
 You can run programs interactively or through batch requests.
+We use control groups on login nodes to keep the login nodes stable.
+Please use batch jobs for any compute-intensive or memory-intensive work.
 See the following sections for details.

 Owens accesses the same OSC mass storage environment as our other clusters.
-Therefore, users have the same home directory as on the Oakley and Ruby clusters.
+Therefore, users have the same home directory as on the old clusters.
 Full details of the storage environment are available in our storage environment guide.

 module load <package> to add a software package to your environment.
 Use